clocklimited/DevGuides/source/content/pages/js/setup.md

 ### Module System

 Browserify brings [node's module system](http://nodejs.org/api/modules.html) to the browser.
-This means we can organise our code into small, digestable modules (rather than battling with 1k+ LOC), and pull them together with `require()`.
+This means we can organise our code into small, digestible modules (rather than battling with 1k+ LOC), and pull them together with `require()`.

-Through synthesising node's module system, browserify enables us to make use of the abundence of modules available in [npm](http://npmjs.org).
-While a lot of those avaiable in npm are node- specific, many work both in node and in the browser.
+Through synthesising node's module system, browserify enables us to make use of the abundance of modules available in [npm](http://npmjs.org).
+While a lot of those available in npm are node- specific, many work both in node and in the browser.
 Here are a few examples that we use both on the server and in the browser: